 Also, never give your winning ticket to anyone until you've claimed your prize.

-Lotto jackpot winners have up to one year to claim their prize before it gets forfeited.
+Lotto jackpot winners in the Philippines have up to one year to claim their prize before it gets forfeited.
 So just relax and take your time no matter how excited you are to get your prize.

 Manila isn't exactly a safe place, so be careful before you claim your lotto prize.
 Never go alone—be sure to bring along your trusted family or friends.

-If you win a consolation prize amounting from PHP 20 to PHP 10,000, you can claim it at any authorized outlets or PCSO Branch Offices within your area.
+Wondering how to claim a lotto prize?
+If you win a consolation prize from ₱20 to ₱10,000, you can claim it at any authorized lotto outlet or PCSO branch offices within your area.

-On the other hand, prizes from PHP 10,001 to PHP 300,000 must be claimed at the PCSO Branch Office in your area or at the PCSO Main Office (2nd Floor, Sun Plaza Building, 1507, Princeton Street cor.
-Shaw Boulevard, Mandaluyong City).
+On the other hand, prizes from ₱10,001 to ₱300,000 must be claimed at the PCSO branch office in your area or at the PCSO Main Office (2nd Floor, Sun Plaza Building, 1507, Princeton St. cor.
+Shaw Blvd., Mandaluyong City).

-Prizes from PHP 300,001 and up to Jackpot Prize shall be claimed at the PCSO Main Office.
+Prizes from ₱300,001 and up to the jackpot prize shall be claimed at the PCSO Main Office.
 Note that there will be a set of validation procedures to go through at this point.

-Claiming the jackpot prize is a bit more complicated process because it involves huge money.
+Claiming the jackpot prize is a more complicated process because it involves huge money.

 - Go to the PCSO Main Office.

-- Present two valid IDs (preferably signature-bearing government-issued IDs) and the winning ticket to the Prize Claim section of the Accounting and Budget Department.
+- Present two valid IDs and the winning ticket to the Prize Claim section of the Accounting and Budget Department.